 Sometimes we refer to our worship services as Eucharist, for example “10 am Eucharist”.

-At the end of the Sunday 8 am and Wednesday noon service, the opportunity to receive healing prayers is offered by the priest.
+At the end of the Sunday 8 am, the opportunity to receive healing prayers is offered by the priest.
 Very low key.
 A minister will make the sign of the cross on your forehead with some holy oil, place hands on your head, and pray quietly and briefly.
 You may receive healing prayers for yourself, or on behalf on someone.
 Try it, you might like it.